ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_2_breadth_first_and_depth_first_search.md

 ## Depth First Search

 Depth first search (DFS) is a traversal algorithm that explores as far as possible along each branch before backtracking.
+Depth first search can be implemented by using stack data structure, this is how DFS works by using the stack:

+1. Start with an empty stack and push the selected starting vertex into the stack.
+2. While the stack is not empty, continue the folloing steps:
+ - Pop a vertex from the stack.
+ - Visit the popped vertex.
+ - Push all unvisited neighbors of the popped vertex onto the stack.
+Repeat until there are no unvisited neighbors left.

 ## Breadth First Search